 At number 6 now, India surpasses Italy in coronavirus cases

-India's death toll due to COVID-19 rose to?6,642 with a record increase of 294 deaths in the 24 hours till Saturday 8 AM.
-India has registered over 9,000 cases for the third day in a row
+India's death toll due to COVID-19 rose to 6,642 with a record increase of 294 deaths in the 24 hours till Saturday 8 AM.
+India has registered over 9,000 cases for the third day in a row.

-India is now the sixth worst-affected nation in terms of coronavirus infection cases after the US, Brazil, Russia, Spain and the UK, according to Johns Hopkins University data
+India is now the sixth worst-affected nation in terms of coronavirus infection cases after the US, Brazil, Russia, Spain and the UK, according to Johns Hopkins University data.

 Coronavirus: In a first, India records 300 fatalities in one-day since COVID-19 outbreak

-The number of active COVID-19 cases stood at 1,15,942, while 1,14,072 people have recovered and one patient has migrated, the Union Health Ministry said
+The number of active COVID-19 cases stood at 1,15,942, while 1,14,072 people have recovered and one patient has migrated, the Union Health Ministry said.

-"Thus, around 48.20 per cent patients have recovered so far," a senior health ministry official said
+"Thus, around 48.20 per cent patients have recovered so far," a senior health ministry official said.

-Of the 294 deaths reported since Friday morning, 139 were in Maharashtra, 58 in Delhi, 35 in Gujarat, 12 each in Tamil Nadu and Uttar Pradesh, 11 in West Bengal, eight in Telangana, seven in Madhya Pradesh, five in Rajasthan, two in Andhra Pradesh and one each in Jammu and Kashmir, Odisha, Punjab Jharkhand and Uttarakhand
+Of the 294 deaths reported since Friday morning, 139 were in Maharashtra, 58 in Delhi, 35 in Gujarat, 12 each in Tamil Nadu and Uttar Pradesh, 11 in West Bengal, eight in Telangana, seven in Madhya Pradesh, five in Rajasthan, two in Andhra Pradesh and one each in Jammu and Kashmir, Odisha, Punjab Jharkhand and Uttarakhand.

-The death toll reached 57 in Karnataka and 48 in Punjab
+The death toll reached 57 in Karnataka and 48 in Punjab.

-Jammu and Kashmir has reported 36 fatalities due to the disease, Bihar has 29, Haryana has 24 deaths, Kerala has 14, Uttarakhand has 11, Odisha has eight and Jharkhand has reported seven deaths so far
+Jammu and Kashmir has reported 36 fatalities due to the disease, Bihar has 29, Haryana has 24 deaths, Kerala has 14, Uttarakhand has 11, Odisha has eight and Jharkhand has reported seven deaths so far.

 Himachal Pradesh and Chandigarh have registered five COVID-19 fatalities each.
-Assam has recorded four deaths, while Chhattisgarh has reported two deaths so far
+Assam has recorded four deaths, while Chhattisgarh has reported two deaths so far.

-Meghalaya and Ladakh have reported one COVID-19 fatality each, according to the ministry data
+Meghalaya and Ladakh have reported one COVID-19 fatality each, according to the ministry data.

-According to the ministry's website, more than 70 per cent of the deaths are due to comorbidities
+According to the ministry's website, more than 70 per cent of the deaths are due to comorbidities.

 Amid COVID-19 outbreak, PM Modi's Ayushman Bharat to be beneficial for all Indians: WHO

-The number of COVID-19 cases has gone up to 7,303 in West Bengal,?4,835 in Karnataka,?4,596 in Bihar and?4,303 in Andhra Pradesh
+The number of COVID-19 cases has gone up to 7,303 in West Bengal, 4,835 in Karnataka, 4,596 in Bihar and 4,303 in Andhra Pradesh.

-It has risen to?3,597 in Haryana,?3,324 in Jammu and Kashmir, 3,290 in Telangana and 2,608 in Odisha
+It has risen to 3,597 in Haryana,3,324 in Jammu and Kashmir, 3,290 in Telangana and 2,608 in Odisha.

 Punjab has reported 2,461 coronavirus infections so far, while Assam has 2,153 cases.
-A total of 1,699 people have been infected with the virus in Kerala and 1,215 in Uttarakhand
+A total of 1,699 people have been infected with the virus in Kerala and 1,215 in Uttarakhand.

-Jharkhand has registered 881 cases, Chhattisgarh has 879, Tripura has 692, Himachal Pradesh has?393, Chandigarh has 304 cases, Goa has 196, Manipur has 132 and Puducherry has 99 cases
+Jharkhand has registered 881 cases, Chhattisgarh has 879, Tripura has 692, Himachal Pradesh has 393, Chandigarh has 304 cases, Goa has 196, Manipur has 132 and Puducherry has 99 cases.

 "8,192 cases are being reassigned to states," the ministry said on its website adding "our figures are being reconciled with the ICMR."